 The National Curriculum provides a recommended progression of work for the children.
 Mathematics is taught each day as a specific subject.
 There is a strong emphasis on mental mathematics, written algorithms and developing a firm understanding of mathematical concepts through practical experiences and problem solving.
 Children are encouraged to explain their reasoning initially orally and then in writing and mathematical examples.
 There is a clear expectation that children will achieve mastery in a range of maths skills.
 Additional support and stretch is given to ensure children can approach this subject with confidence.
+Children use and apply their approach this subject with confidence.
 Children use and apply their knowledge in a range of difference contexts.
 Small focussed group sessions utilise a range of opportunities including ICT to encourage children to develop confidence in a range of skills which are readily transferred to other areas.
 Excitement and stretch is provided during the Primary Maths Challenge, the online World Maths Challenge Day and a curriculum enriched problem solving week.